webste01/EMMC-Assembler/README.md

 best.edges: the best.edges file produced by Celera Assembler from the unitigger

 name: the name tag for the files created

+gkpStore: path for the celera assembler gkpStore

+tigStore: path for the celera assembler tigStore

 ### INSTALLATION/REQUIREMENTS